Business & Technology

 The associate's degree in Computer Information Technology may be completed in two years of full-time study with day and evening classes, or in three or four years of part-time study.
 If you wish, you can also complete multiple specializations.
 For example a student can complete both the networking and security options.
 Doing so will add an additional one year of full time study.
 In this example, a student will finish with two associate's degrees.
-The program also offers a specialized diploma for those students who may already have college degrees but are now seeking to retrain for the Information Technology workforce.

 As with the other Computer Information Technology programs at Northampton, the first year of the program is designed to provide a strong foundation of basic PC applications, client operating systems, and the basics of computer networking.
 In the second year you will focus on the core of computer and network security.
 Topics include the Security+ and Server+ curriculum, Law and Ethics, and a course in which you will build a number of secure systems and have them tested by your peers.

 Completion of the Computer Information Technology program - Security Option, prepares you for an entry-level position as an Information Assurance Specialist, Security Administrator, Security Technologist, or similar.

 - Gain fundamental and comprehensive understanding of the current field of computing upon which future growth within the field can be realized.

 - Gain computer competencies necessary to compete in the business world.

 - Use critical thinking to evaluate computing problems and explore options for their solutions.

 - Use effective approaches for problem solving and data modeling.